How Metabolic Health Shapes Cancer Prevention and Treatment

 Practical Steps to Optimize Your Terrain

-Low-Glycemic, Anti-Inflammatory Diet: Whole foods, healthy fats, lean proteins, and fiber-rich vegetables to balance blood sugar and calm inflammation.
+Emphasis on whole foods, healthy fats, quality proteins, and fiber-rich vegetables to stabilize blood sugar and reduce inflammatory signaling.Intermittent Fasting or Ketogenic Diets

-Stress Management & Sleep Optimization: Mindfulness, nervous system regulation, and proper sleep hygiene support immune function and reduce inflammation.
+Nervous system regulation, mindfulness practices, and sleep hygiene to support immune surveillance and lower chronic inflammation.

 The Gut–Cancer Connection: Why Your Microbiome Matters